joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 > **Fix & Continue**: Om Next automatically records the last 100
 > states of the application (the number of recorded states can be
-> easily configured).
-This feature makes it trivial to take the
+> configured).
+This feature makes it trivial to take the application
-> application back to a previous state, fix a bug, and re-apply a
+> back to a previous state, fix a bug, re-apply a transaction, and
-> transaction.
+> continue development without further interruption.

 ### Digging In